JohnoKing/timelim/README.md

 Set a time limit to only last 24 microseconds:
 `timelim --micro 24`

-Set a time limit to last one century and 4 months (long options):
+Set a time limit to last one century and 4 months:
 `timelim --century --months 4`

 Run uname after 27 seconds: